normal-computing/posteriors/experiments/continual_lora/README.md

   <em>Figure 1: Validation loss by episode.</em>
 </p>

 Validation loss for each episode, over all four episodes.
 Vertical lines indicate episode breaks.
-Probabilistic methods (Laplace) maintain low loss, while SGD forgets (improvement in validation loss is reversed).
-The dashed line shows an offline train with access to all four training datasets concurrently; it represents the LoRA network's total capacity.
+Probabilistic methods (Laplace) maintain low loss in early tasks, whilst SGD forgets.
+For example, in the top row, the Laplace approximation stays low throughout training demonstrating that it continues to perform well on task 0 even though it is now being trained on data from tasks 1-3.
+In contrast, continuing applying to gradient descent quickly decreases the performance of the model on task 0.
+The dashed line shows an offline train with access to all four training datasets concurrently; the LoRA network's total learning capacity.

 <p align="center">